QuarticCat/QuarticCat.github.io/content/posts/some-useful-zsh-key-bindings.en.md

 echo 'hello world'
 ```

-We tripple-click it to select the whole line and then copy.
-However, tripple-clicking also selects the newline character.
+We triple-click it to select the whole line and then copy.
+However, triple-clicking also selects the newline character.
 This could be annoying when pasting to the terminal.
 Have a try!

 Thankfully, we have `bracketed-paste` handling all pasted text.
 We can hook pasting by overwriting this widget.
 The same trick is used by [bracketed-paste-magic](https://github.com/zsh-users/zsh/blob/master/Functions/Zle/bracketed-paste-magic) and [bracketed-paste-url-magic](https://github.com/zsh-users/zsh/blob/master/Functions/Zle/bracketed-paste-url-magic).